-The walk from our residence hall to Wescoe Hall is a bit less than a mile.
+The walk from our residence hall to Stauffer-Flint Hall is hilly and a bit less than a mile.
 A good pair of walking shoes is essential.

 Although Kansas summer nights are typically hot and humid, you may wish to bring a blanket if you get chilly sleeping in air conditioning.
 You will also need to bring with you a pillow, pillowcase, sheets and towels.
 The residence hall will provide no linens.

 The dorms are not a hotel.
-Soap is provided in the restrooms, but be sure to bring all other essentials with you.
+Hand soap is provided in the restrooms, but be sure to bring all other essentials with you.
 If you discover that you have forgotten something important, please let the dorm director or a counselor know.

 For all classes:

 - Copies of your school’s publications from the last year or two

 - Writing utensils and a reporter’s notepad or other notebook

 - Current magazines that inspire you

 - A USB flash drive for saving your work